 “When students leave Carwarden House they should be ambitious, articulate, caring, confident, determined, independent, resilient, respectful, responsible and successful.”

-We are highly regarded in Surrey and the surrounding area and, as a result, attract students from many neighbouring local authorities.
+We are highly regarded in Surrey, Hampshire and Berkshire and, as a result, attract students from many neighbouring local authorities.
 Whatever your reason for visiting our website I encourage you to follow this up with a tour of the school.
 The staff and students will be delighted to meet you and tell you why we are so proud of our school.